 Parasitism of midge larvae by a small wasp species (Macroglens penetrans) has been important in keeping wheat midge populations below the economic threshold in many areas.
 These beneficial wasps tend to thrive in warm, dry conditions.
 Parasitoid populations increase and decrease with changes in the midge population and are very important in moderating population levels in Alberta.
 It is important to understand that once midge has established in an area it unlikely to ever completely disappear.
 Low-lying and moist areas in fields provide a refuge, enabling the population to survive even when conditions are not favorable in the rest of the field.
 These low population levels, however, also help sustain a population of natural enemies.

-The wheat midge survey was conducted by the Alberta government with assistance from:
+The wheat midge survey was conducted by the Agriculture and Irrigation, Plant and Bee Health Surveillance Section with assistance from:

 - Mountain View County